-- The BSAI hook-and-line CV operational group would use the rate estimated for BSAI hookand-line CPs. - The GOA non-pelagic trawl CP operational group would use the rate estimated for BSAI non-pelagic trawl CPs.
+• The BSAI hook-and-line CV operational group would use the rate estimated for BSAI hook-and-line CPs.

 Additional workgroup comments

 Deck sorting

 As in previous years, the DMR estimates provided here do not pertain to deck-sorted halibut.
 PSC mortalities for deck-sorted halibut are accounted for through independent processes that are not part of the Council specification cycle.
 Because deck-sorted halibut do not enter the factory and are discarded relatively quickly, discarded halibut are presumed to have lower post-capture mortality.
 However, the presence of killer whales feeding on discarded halibut is a concern.
 Observers recorded 209 instances of marine mammals feeding on discards by Amendment 80 vessels in 2021, a 33% decrease from the previous year (see Table 6).
 The 209 instances is still significantly higher than the 2015-2019 average of 92.
 While some of this activity may be associated with non-deck-sorted hauls, this increase in feeding on discard interactions warrants further investigation.
 The Workgroup suggests that the methods used to estimate halibut mortality be reviewed with a particular focus on marine mammal feeding on discards.